drjasonybarra/gather-classroom-resources/README.md

 Resources to create custom Gather maps for teaching purposes.

 Unless otherwise stated all images are my creations.
 The desk is a modified version of one provided by Gather.
+The green couches and brick wall images also provided by Gather.